 If you follow along on our Facebook page, you may already know this.
-It’s a long, winding, horrible story but I’ll go ahead and ruin the ending: we have to get rid of our media room.
+It’s a long, winding, horrible story but I’ll go ahead and ruin the ending: we have to get convert our media room back into a garage.
 Oh, and spoiler alert: you’re going to think we’re big dummies.
 And we deserve it.
 Because we kind of are.

 If you don’t know what I’m talking about, a few years back we partially converted our garage into a media room and a couple of months ago we gave it a fresh update to make it even more awesome.
 It’s been a really awesome place to hang out and watch movies ever since.
 But now, it’s gone.
 It used to look like this…

 But at the moment, it’s looking more like this (get your pinning fingers ready, because I just know you’ll want to save this):

 So, what happened?
 Well, before I can dive into the full story I need to set you up with some facts: